 Mute alerts triggered by HTTP 4XX errors

-To configure alert policies to ignore HTTP 4XX errors and focus on system health, hover over the event Any error and check the box next to Ignore issues triggered by 4xx error responses.
+To configure alert policies to ignore HTTP 4XX errors check the box next to Mute notifications triggered by 4xx error.

 There are several way to apply resources to an alert: